Archer Avenue: Transportation

+62 Archer is a CTA bus route that complements the Orange Line for much of its route.
+The route travels from Neva Avenue, located east of Harlem Avenue in Garfield Ridge, to Kinzie Street in River North via Archer Avenue, State Street, and Dearborn Street.
+62H Archer/Harlem runs from Midway station to 63rd Street/Archer Avenue via Cicero Avenue, Archer Avenue, Harlem Avenue, and 63rd Street.

+In the southwest suburbs, Archer Avenue historically hosted an interurban line, the Chicago and Joliet Electric Railway.

 In popular culture

 Archer Avenue was made famous by Finley Peter Dunne in his books and sketches about the fictional saloonkeeper Mr. Dooley, whose tavern was on "Archey Road".
 The fictional Dooley "lived" in the real-life Bridgeport, Chicago neighborhood.

 Archer Avenue is also famous as the purported haunting place of Resurrection Mary, a vanishing hitchhiker who is said to travel between the Willowbrook Ballroom and Resurrection Cemetery.